The UMD Student Body in Fall 2015

 - 8,245 students were degree seeking undergraduates.

-- 1,216 students stated they were minority.
-Minorities represented included African American, American Indian, Asian/Pacific, Hawaiian, and Hispanic.
+- 1,216 students stated they belonged to underrepresented groups, including African American, American Indian, Asian/Pacific, Hawaiian, and Hispanic.

 - 281 international students attended UMD.